kangxxie/kangxxie/README.md

 I'm a Computer and Electronic engineer (BSc) specializing in Software engineering (MSc) at <a href="https://www.polito.it/">Politecnico di Torino</a>.

 Web-first developer, now branching into desktop and mobile apps.
+Learning CUDA and GPU computing for high-performance applications.

 ---